-The decision to transform a classroom toward comprehended input can produce anxiety.
-A grammar based syllabus creates the image of structure and linear progress.
-Don’t forget, that you decided to journey into comprehension based teaching because you are convinced that acquisition doesn’t happen in a linear fashion and may not even seemed structured at times.
-That doesn’t mean you stop planning activities.
-Try a few routine activities like Calendar Talk, Self Directed Reading, Discipulus Illustris or establishing meaning for vocabulary and various other types of activities centered around tasks or reading to create novelty for learners while also allowing structure for students to know what to expect from the next class.
+The decision to transform your classroom toward comprehended input, although exciting, may also cause anxiety.
+You ditched the grammar based syllabus, but now what?@?
+Keep the focus on the belief that acquisition doesn’t happen in a linear fashion and may not even seem structured at times.
+Try a few routine activities like Calendar Talk, Self Directed Reading, Discipulus Illustris, establishing meaning for vocabulary centered around tasks or reading to create novelty for learners while also providing structure for students to know what to expect from the next class.

 Vocabulary Activities